HomeWhite Papers › Costing & Finance

 Diego F. Parra

 Diego F. Parra — International consultant, expert in creating and scaling restaurants and in AI applied to restaurants, foodtech and HORECA.
-Methodology applied in 8.400+ restaurants across 43 countries · Expert in Artificial Intelligence applied to restaurants, hospitality and food businesses · 20+ years in restaurants, catering, large events and business growth · Author of the book «From Slave to Owner» (Amazon) · International keynote speaker for the HORECA sector.
+Methodology applied in 8.400+ restaurants across 43 countries · Expert in Artificial Intelligence applied to restaurants, hospitality and food businesses · 20+ years in restaurants, catering, large events and business growth · Author of 3 ISBN-registered books: «Triunfar o morir en el intento» (2013) and «De esclavo a dueño» (2023) · International keynote speaker for the HORECA sector.

 FAQ

-Frequently asked questions
+Board-level frequently asked questions

-Does financial AI replace my accountant?
+Does AI replace my accountant or my P&L?

-Does financial AI replace my accountant?
+Does AI replace my accountant or my P&L?

 Data & sources